Tessa Szyszkowitz: Career

 Since 2017 Szyszkowitz is curating a lecture series called Philoxenia at the Bruno Kreisky Forum for international dialogue in Vienna: "Philoxenia, the concept of hospitality, was cultivated in antique Greece.
 The love of the other seems to be especially necessary today, when populist movements threaten to eclipse rational thinking.
 It seems urgent to find alternatives to fear and xenophobia as driving forces of political processes."
 Among her guests were Pankaj Mishra, Lisa Nandy, Fintan O'Toole, Elleke Boehmer, Jon Lansman, Annalisa Piras, Philippe Sands, Karin von Hippel and others.
 The lectures are usually in English.

 In 2018 Szyszkowitz published Echte Engländer.
 Britannien und der Brexit.
 She argues that Brexit showed a deep identity crisis of the British society. „The author manages to offer a comprehensive psychogram of the British nation", writes a reviewer in the German weekly Der Freitag.
 The loss of the British Empire could never be properly compensated, Szyszkowitz writes, especially not with a Union of 28 Member States - among which the United Kingdom was only one of many nations with equal rights.
 The consequences of Brexit should not be underestimated, the author argues: „Everything holy to British people is being questioned because of the exit from the European Union.
 Democracy, parliament, tolerance and even the proverbial calm.
 Old certainties are not relevant any longer.
 The Brexit-vote 2016 showed that British people are not sure anymore who they are", Szyszkowitz writes.
 A reviewer in the German daily Sueddeutsche Zeitung agrees: „The conclusions of the author are logical and correct."

 Szyszkowitz also contributes to Carnegie Europe and the Royal United Services Institute for Security and Defence Studies.
+She hosted Paul Lendvai's talk and interview at "Wiener Vorlesungen" in October 2024.